How to Lay Out a Fence Safely and Efficiently

 Before You Begin Laying out the Fence

-Moreover, you’ll protect yourself from personal injury or service interruptions.
+Doing so helps ensure you’ll protect yourself from personal injury or service interruptions.

-You’ll need to call 811 a few days before you intend to start work, so utility companies have time to come out and mark the position of underground utilities.
+You’ll need to call 811 a few days before you intend to start work so utility companies have time to come out and mark the position of underground utilities.

 Make sure you locate your property lines relative to your proposed fence layout.
 Installing a fence on the wrong side of a property line could be a costly mistake.

 An inspection may even be required to validate that a fence is installed correctly within the property lines in some localities.
 Learn more about how to find your property lines.
 Keep in mind that if there have been significant changes to your property or the neighborhood, it may be a good idea to have your land surveyed again before beginning a fence installation.

-Create a paper plan – Sketch your intended fence out on paper before you start digging for fence posts.
+Sketch your intended fence out on paper before you start digging for fence posts.
 This will give you a visual guide and help in the event you need to change your plan due to an unforeseen problem.

 Working Around Utilities when Digging for Fence Posts